sleelin/classy-template/README.md

 ```

 ## Options

+**From This Template:**
-These are specified under the "classy" section of the templates part of the JSDoc configuration file.
+These are specified under the `classy` property under the templates part of the JSDoc configuration file.
 All values are optional.
 *   `name`: the text to use as the link to the index page, and as the alt-text for a configured logo.
     *   If a package.json file is supplied to JSDoc, this defaults to the package name specified there.
     *   Otherwise, defaults to "Home".